EmilioPadilla/A_Star_Alg_Multiple_Goals/README.md

-# A_Star_Alg_Multiple_Goals
+# Use A* to find multiple goals!
-A start algorithm used with python to search for multiple goals in text-based map
+A start algorithm used with python to search for multiple goals in text-based map.

+Based on Veilkrand code https://github.com/Veilkrand/a-star-search-maze, with the tweak of being able to find multiple goals.